LEFT Function

 The result you are getting is 'Daniel' + 'space character,' and we subtract it from the corresponding number to remove it.
 Another alternative is the TRIM function, which will remove all the unnecessary spaces from your substring once you extract it successfully.

-As you can see through our entire result, the substrings are of varying lengths, yet we were able to obtain the first names accurately.
-This could be achieved with the help of the delimiter that was present in the dataset.
+As you can see from our entire result, the substrings are of varying lengths, yet we were able to obtain the first names accurately.
+This could be achieved with the help of the delimiter present in the dataset.

 There is another function that you can use in combination with the LEFT, which is the LEN function.